LaCobble/Demineur/README.md

 If you uncover a square containing a mine, the game ends and you lose.
 The number of moves you have made and the time taken will be displayed.
 Otherwise, continue to uncover the empty squares until you have uncovered all the squares without a mine to win the game.

 ## Author
-This game was created by P-Y MCT.
+This game was created by La_Cobble.